troykinsella/junkie/README.md

 * name - `freezing`

 Using the freezer resolver will make the resolved instance immutable using `Object.freeze`.
+As per the [Requirements](#requirements) section, using this resolver may require an environmentally-provided shim for `Object.freeze`.

 ```js
 function Type() {}